 The ‘luxury’ option.
 With a private tour guide you can make your own schedule and concentrate on the things that interest you.
 Help this site by booking a private guided tour of St Peter’s Basilica for €108 per adult.
 Whether you’re interested in the chapels, the cupola, the mosaics, or the mummified popes, with a private tour you call the shots.

-Book an audio guide for St Peter's Basilica
+Book an audio guide to skip the line into St Peter's Basilica

 Group tour of St Peter's Basilica